 Sites with future ready bays (providing cable routing for future provision of an EVCP) must provide an annual report on the demand for additional EV Charge Points either through a car park management plan or a travel plan.
 When additional demand is present, the site owner must provide additional EV Charge Point’s to the bays.

+Definition: ’associated parking’ - any parking space that is available within the site boundary of the building, for the use by the occupant of, or a visitor to, a dwelling in the building, including any parking space which is for the use of any occupant of, or any visitor to, any dwelling in a building containing more than one dwelling

 Cycle Parking